damianhakert/damianhakert.github.io/source/handbook/support/index.md

 If you say that we'll get back to them always mention that they can email us at any time for an update.
 This is really important to prevent a 0 day disclosure because we forgot to respond.
 If you need help from developers to diagnose the issue please open an issue on dev.gitlab.org so we can work in private.
 If someone opens a public issue please leave a message: "Thank you for helping to make GitLab more secure!
 We removed the contents of your vulnerability disclosure to keep it private.
 We opened an internal issue to look at your disclosure.
-Can you please use our [Responsible Disclosure Policy](https://about.gitlab.com/disclosure/) to send us an email that references this url so we can communicate in private?"
+Can you please use our [Responsible Disclosure Policy](https://about.gitlab.com/disclosure/) to send us an email that references this url so we can communicate in private?".
+The key used to encode/decode PGP messages is stored in our support vault.
+We only provide our public PGP key on request because it makes collaborating much harder and only a small percentage of all disclosures are serious enough to require that overhead.

 ## Regular ZenDesk tickets